Johell1NS/StepGenerator/README.md

 ### 1. File Preparation

+You have two ways to provide the song:

+Option A: Local MP3 File
-Choose a `.mp3` song and place it in the project's `songs` folder.
+Place your `.mp3` file inside the project's `songs` folder.
-**Important:** Rename the file strictly following this format:
-`SongTitle - ArtistName.mp3`
+Important: Rename the file strictly following this format: `SongTitle - ArtistName.mp3`

+Option B: YouTube URL
+Alternatively, you can paste a YouTube video URL directly into the tool.
+The software will then ask you to manually type the Song Title and Artist Name.

-Be careful not to use special characters such as apostrophes, accented letters, etc.
+⚠️ CAUTION: In both cases, do not use special characters (such as apostrophes `'`, accented letters `à,è`, emojis, etc.).
+Keep the text simple.

+Correct Examples:
-* *Correct example:* `The Fate of Ophelia - Taylor Swift.mp3`
+*   Local File: `The Fate of Ophelia - Taylor Swift.mp3`
+*   YouTube Input: Nome canzone: `The Fate of Ophelia` / Nome artista: `Taylor Swift`

 ### 2. Process Startup and Timing (ArrowVortex)